hiphapa/blogs.snap-ci.com/_posts/2013-10-21-aws-elastic-beanstalk.markdown

 ![review information](/assets/images/screenshots/aws-elastic-beanstalk/review-information.png){: .screenshot}

-We also need to create a [S3 bucket](https://console.aws.amazon.com/s3/home) where you can store your application versions to deploy:
+We will also need to create a [S3 bucket](https://console.aws.amazon.com/s3/home) where you can store your application versions to deploy:

 ![create s3 bucket](/assets/images/screenshots/aws-elastic-beanstalk/create-s3-bucket.png){: .screenshot}